marbl/verkko/README.md

                   paternal_compress.k30.hapmer.meryl \
                   trio

 Make sure to count k-mers in compressed space.
 Child data is optional, in this case use `maternal_compress.k30.only.meryl` and  `paternal_compress.k30.only.meryl` in the verkko command above.
-Preliminary support is available for read sets binned by haplotype from another method, such as [PGAS](https://github.com/daewoooo/SaaRclust) and Strand-Seq or [DipAsm](https://github.com/shilpagarg/DipAsm) and Hi-C. In these cases, make sure the phase blocks are chromosome-scale and consistent within each chromosome.
-You can build merqury DBs as above and specify them along with either `hic` or `strandseq` instead of `trio` to verkko instead.

-Verkko also supports hi-c phasing, reads should be provided with --hic1 and --hic2 options.
+To run in Hi-C mode, reads should be provided using the --hic1 and --hic2 options.
+For example:

+    verkko -d asm \
+      --hifi hifi/*.fastq.gz \
+      --nano ont/*.fastq.gz \
+      --hic1 hic/*R1*fastq.gz  \
+      --hic2 hic/*R2*fastq.gz

-Hi-C integration was tested mostly on human-like genomes.
-Please check --rdna-tangle, --uneven-depth and --haplo-divergence options if you want to assemble something distant from human.
-We'll be glad to help with phasing through issues on the verkko's github.
+Hi-C integration is a beta release and tested mostly on human and primate genomes.
+Please see the --rdna-tangle, --uneven-depth and --haplo-divergence options if you want to assemble something distant from human and/or have uneven coverage.
+If you encounter issues or have questions about appropriate parameters, please open an [issue](https://github.com/marbl/verkko/issues).

 You can pass through snakemake options to restrict CPU/memory/cluster resources by adding the `--snakeopts` option to verkko.
 For example, `--snakeopts "--dry-run"` will print what jobs will run while `--snakeopts "--cores 1000"` would restrict grid runs to at most 1000 cores across all submited jobs.